Looking for home care costs in your area?

 If you have capital of more than £23,250, you’ll be required to use this to pay the entire cost of your care at home.
 Equally, if you have less than £23,250 in capital, but a weekly income considered high enough to cover the cost of your domiciliary care, you’ll be responsible for paying the full cost.

-Accessing free care and support for in-home care in England
+How do I access free care and support in England?

 Regardless of your income, you may be entitled to some free care and support.
-(See note 5.).
 For example, you could qualify for:

 - Attendance Allowance or other benefits